davidgma/vincks/docs/10 Introduction.md

 For programming, I can use [tmux](https://tmux.github.io/)/[ranger](https://github.com/ranger/ranger)/[neovim](https://neovim.io/) and that works really well.

 But there aren't any terminal-based browsers that work very well.
 There's Lynx, Links etc, but they don't support Javascript.
-And there's [Browsh](https://www.brow.sh/) but I personally find the attempts to display graphics unnecessary and annoying.
+And there's [Browsh](https://www.brow.sh/) but it isn't text-only; it tries to display graphics.
 Ideally I'd like something that looks like Lynx but runs Javascript.
+Oh, and has vim-like keyboard shortcuts.

-The solution is to have a terminal program that uses a headless modern browser.
+The solution is to have a terminal program that uses a headless modern browser running in the background but displays text to the terminal.
 This is how Browsh works.
 The differences to Browsh are:

 1. There's no attempt to show graphics.
 It's strictly text only.
 If I want to view graphics I can use a normal browser.
 2. It uses headless Chromium instead of headless Firefox.